What Is Shame… Really.

 On the flipside of that is toxic shame.
 This is shame that becomes so consuming that we are forced into a position where we create a false-self that is socially acceptable but inauthentic to who we are.
 We fear that our flawed self is so undesirable that it will cause us to disconnect from our relationships and the ones we love.
 We create a version of ourselves that becomes what we believe others expect us to be however in those moments, we lose touch with who we really are.
 We lost touch with our own authentic self, preventing us from being completely real with everyone else.

 You’ll find the three things that can intensify your shame is secrecy, silence and judgement.
 Allowing it to sit in your mind, the shame will only serve to continually feed the existing beliefs about how flawed you are, how unlovable you are, how much of a bad person you are.
 You’ll continue to build this profile and divide between the real self and the version of you that you allow yourself to see.

-Left unresolved, toxic shame can often be the cause of a multitude of mental health issues including the likes of addiction, self-alienation and isolation, codependency, borderline personality and uncontrollable anger and rage.
+Left unresolved, toxic shame can often be the cause of a multitude of mental health issues including:

 There are many ways in which shame can be managed or resolved although they all ultimately come down to a release and expression of the shame, allow it to be out there, outside of our bodies, and greeted with understanding and empathy.
 Once we are able to realised that we are not our shame, we can then begin to find some self-acceptance and self-love and allow us to engage with those past shame inducing experiences in a new way.